+Tim currently serves on the board of directors of Republic Bancorp, Inc., having first been elected in April 2022.
 Previously, Tim served on the board of directors of Seacoast Banking Corporation and has also contributed to various non-profit boards, including: Family and Children’s Place in Louisville, Delaware United Way, Delaware Children’s Museum, United Way of the Virginia Peninsula, Hampton Roads Chamber of Commerce, Hampton Roads Technology Council, Peninsula Alliance for Economic Development, Utah Information Technology Association, and Youth Homes, Charlotte, N.C.

 Tim earned a master’s degree in public administration from Brigham Young University, a bachelor’s degree in marketing from Weber State and an associate degree in business management from Salt Lake Community College.
 He was also awarded an honorary doctorate in Humane Letters from Salt Lake Community College.

 Michael A. KoeberleinSenior Vice President, Chief Accounting Officer and Controller